-1 Corinthians 7:10–16
+1 Corinthians 7:10–16 (NIV)

 To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
-11 But if she does, she must remain unmarried or else be reconciled to her husband.
+But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not divorce his wife.

 To the rest I say this (I, not the Lord): If any brother has a wife who is not a believer and she is willing to live with him, he must not divorce her.
-13 And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him.
-14 For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
+And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him.
+For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
 Otherwise your children would be unclean, but as it is, they are holy.

-15 But if the unbeliever leaves, let it be so.
+But if the unbeliever leaves, let it be so.
 The brother or the sister is not bound in such circumstances; God has called us to live in peace.
-16 How do you know, wife, whether you will save your husband?
+How do you know, wife, whether you will save your husband?
 Or, how do you know, husband, whether you will save your wife?

 Every day I write the Daily Text with a deep sense of responsibility both to God and to you, my readers.
 I write it prayerfully and yet I do not write it alone.
 I stand on the shoulders of two thousand years worth of biblical study and interpretation.
-I stand on the shoulders of scholars who have worked tirelessly to “rightly divide the word of truth;” one generation faithfully handing the baton to the next.
-Dr. Gordon Fee, a renowned bible scholar from the Pentecostal tradition, teaches me daily from his work on 1 Corinthians.
-In seminary, I sat under the biblical instruction of Dr. Ben Witherington, III whose teaching on 1 Corinthians continues to shape my approach and understanding of the text.
+I stand on the shoulders of scholars who have worked tirelessly to “rightly divide the word of truth”; one generation faithfully handing the baton to the next.
+Dr. Gordon Fee, a renowned Bible scholar from the Pentecostal tradition, teaches me daily from his work on 1 Corinthians.
+In seminary, I sat under the biblical instruction of Dr. Ben Witherington III whose teaching on 1 Corinthians continues to shape my approach and understanding of the text.

-To be clear, some biblical scholars have done inestimable damage to the church’s interpretation and understanding of scripture.
-We need not let their misguided (albeit often well intentioned) work taint our trust in the whole enterprise of biblical interpretation.
+To be clear, some biblical scholars have done inestimable damage to the church’s interpretation and understanding of Scripture.
+We need not let their misguided (albeit often well-intentioned) work taint our trust in the whole enterprise of biblical interpretation.
 The answer to bad teaching is not no teaching.
 It is good teaching.

 Some of you may be accusing me of these last few paragraphs as a stall tactic and a diversion from dealing with a really challenging text on remarriage and divorce. ;0) I will grant you it is a difficult passage and subject to rife misinterpretations.
-As I’ve indicated before, the venue and genre of the Daily Text doesn’t lend itself to complex matters of biblical interpretation.
+As I’ve indicated before, the venue and genre of the Daily Text doesn’t lend itself to the more complex matters of biblical interpretation.

 I say all this to point out something very important and easily missed in this seventh chapter of the letter: the context.
 It’s important to recognize Paul is not setting out to write Canon Law on marriage and divorce for the church.
 We must remember what 1 Corinthians is—an ancient letter.
 As well, we must remember it is actually part of a larger trail of correspondence between Paul and this church.
 We have two of what may be as many as four or more letters in that exchange.
 This letter is a direct and somewhat detailed response to the letter sent to Paul by the church which was ostensibly a response to Paul’s earlier letter to them.